 You can also find all of these gardens and more things to do see on our map.

-One of THE most Instagrammable locations in Belgium, Hallerbos is a spring sight you can’t miss.
+One of THE most Instagrammable locations in Belgium - Hallerbos is a spring garden you can’t miss.
 Aka the Blue Forest of Halle, Hallerbos is famous for its bluebells.
 But you’ll find even more flower power here.
 The daffodils and big ol’ oak trees are worth seeing too.
 Why pick a regular flower garden when you can escape out into nature?

-Of course, since Hallerbos is well-known and super pretty everyone is probably having the same idea.
-Go early in the day to avoid crowds!
+Of course, since Hallerbos is well-known and super pretty, everyone is probably having the same idea.
+It’s one of the best places to go in Belgium for a reason.
+Go early in the day to avoid crowds of nature lovers!

 Nothing says spring like cherry blossom trees.
 Have your own Hanami, a cherry blossom viewing, and picnic right in Hasselt.
 The cherry blossoms are in full bloom in April, but Mother Nature doesn’t let them stick around for long.
 So start planning your spring visit to the Japanese garden right away.
 Tickets are booked up super-fast and you need to reserve well in advance.

 3. Feel the flower power in Floralia

 Stroll the spring gardens of Grand Bigard castle over in Dilbeek.
 At this 1-month long flower show, basically all the flower gems of the season get to shine.
 Daffodils, tulips, hyacinths and many more are all in bloom for you.
 Enjoy nature right in the suburbs of Brussels, plus a view of a charming castle.
 What more can you ask for this spring?

 4. Walk through the blossoms and find a castle